 In general, the sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and can pick up substances resulting from the presence of animals or from human activities.
-Contaminants that may be present in source water include: microbial, inorganic compounds, pesticides, herbicides, organic compounds, and radioactive contaminants.
-To ensure that tap water is safe to drink, the State and the EPA prescribe regulations which limit the amounts of certain contaminants, in water, provided by public water systems.
-The State Health Department and the FDA's regulations establish limits for contaminants in bottled water which must provide the same protection for public health.
+Contaminants that may be present in source water include: microbial contaminants; inorganic contaminants; pesticides and herbicides; organic chemical contaminants; and radioactive contaminants.
+In order to ensure that tap water is safe to drink, the State and the EPA prescribe regulations which limit the amount of certain contaminants in water provided by public water systems.
+The State Health Department's and the FDA's regulations establish limits for contaminants in bottled water which must provide the same protection for public health.

-Our water system serves approximately 350 individuals through 97 service connections.
-Our water source is a lake located in the hamlet.
-A back- up well located on Hubbard Street is in place but requires additional treatment to be potable.
-The water is treated with, National Sanitation Foundation (NSF) approved liquid sodium hypochlorite (bleach) as the disinfection agent for the surface water source.
-NSF certified polyaluminum chloride is used as a coagulant to aid in the proper filtration of the raw water.
-Filtration is provided by a treatment system using mixed media and carbon filters.
+Our water system serves approximately 300 individuals through 105 service connections.
+Our water source is a groundwater well (with groundwater drawn from a single 208-foot deep drilled well), located on land owned by the Town of Guilford.
+The water is treated with NSF approved, liquid Sodium Hypochlorite (bleach) as the disinfection agent.
 All treatment is prior to distribution.
-From here, the water is pumped into the hamlet and eventually to a 154,000-gallon steel storage tank.
+Once treated, the water is pumped into the hamlet and eventually to a 138,000-gallon steel storage tank.